synapsecns/synapse-contracts/contracts/vault/Bridge.md

 ```

-1. `to` is address that will receive the tokens on destination chain.
+- `to`: address that will receive the tokens on destination chain.
 Unless user specified a different address, this should be user's address.
-UI should have a warning, that is another address is specified for receiving tokens on destination chain, that it should always be the non-custodial wallet, otherwise the funds might be lost (especially when bridging into destination chain's GAS).
+  > UI should have a warning, that is another address is specified for receiving tokens on destination chain, that it should always be the non-custodial wallet, otherwise the funds might be lost (especially when bridging into destination chain's GAS).
-2. `chainId` specifies the destination chain's ID.
+- `chainId`: destination chain's ID.
+- `token`: token that will be used for bridging.
+- `amount` is amount of tokens to bridge, in `token` decimals precision.
+- `destinationSwapParams`: [valid](#valid-swapparams) parameters for swapping token into bridge token on **destination chain**, if needed.
+Otherwise, it's [empty](#empty-swapparams).
+- `minAmountOut`: minimum amount of bridge token to receive after swap on **destination chain**, otherwise user **will receive bridge token**.
+  > If bridge token on **destination chain** is `WGAS`, it will be automatically unwrapped and sent as native chain `GAS`.
+  - `path`: list of tokens, specifying the swap route on **destination chain**.
+    - `path[0]`: token that will be used for bridging on **destination chain**.
+    - `path[1]`: token received after the first swap of the route.
+    - `...`
+    - `path[path.length-1]`: token that user will receive on **destination chain**.
+      > If final token is `WGAS`, it will be automatically unwrapped and sent as native chain `GAS`.
+  - `adapters`: list of Synapse adapters, that will be used for swaps on **initial chain**.
+  - `deadline`: deadline for swap on **destination chain**.
+If deadline check is failed, user **will receive bridge token**.
+    > If bridge token on **destination chain** is `WGAS`, it will be automatically unwrapped and sent as native chain `GAS`.

+> `token` and `destinationSwapParams.path[0]` are two counterparts of the bridge token, representing its addresses on initial and destination chain respectively.

-3. `token` is the token that will be used for bridging.
-In most cases this is also the token user wants to bridge, but some tokens are not directly compatible with the bridge, and require a `Bridge Wrapper` contract for actual bridging.
-This concept is abstracted away from user/UI in `BridgeRouter`, but not in `Bridge`. `token` is **always** the token that will be used for actual bridging (i.e. might differ from token that will be pulled from user).
+> Some tokens are not directly compatible with the bridge, and require a `Bridge Wrapper` contract for actual bridging.
+This concept is abstracted away from user/UI in `BridgeRouter`, but not in `Bridge`. `initialSwapParams.path[N-1]` and `destinationSwapParams.path[0]` **are always** the tokens, that are actually used for the bridging.
-4. `amount` is amount of tokens to bridge, in `token` decimals precision.
-5. `destinationSwapParams` specifies specifies the parameters for swapping bridged token, if needed.
-Otherwise, it's empty (see `SwapParams` section above).

 # Bridge In Functions